saied71/Spark_Journey/README.md

 **Day2:** getting an overview of unmentioned Tools and APIs such as spark streaming and MLlib also do some additional example of MLlib.

 **Day3:** Structured API Overview and how codes spark transform codes into what will physically execute on the cluster.this was mostly theoretical.

+**Day4,5:** this was mostly Basic Structured Operations and different kinds of loading dataframes,getting started with dataFrame transformations and different fucntion and how they works